Josh-Oleary/Josh-Oleary/README.md

 ### Hello World!
-I am a full-stack JavaScript developer from North Carolina
+I am a full-stack Software Engineer with a passion for efficiency, automation and creativity.

 ### Experience
-- Currently a Software Engineer for a fintech startup, Squirl Financial
+- Squirl Financial: Software engineer leading UI development and data visualization
-- Lead developer for non-profit organization
+- State of the Snowpack: Lead developer for all technical aspects of the project.
+From a responsive UI to a custom API and database archetecture.
-- Freelancer for shopify development group
+- Freelance: Worked on a variety of projects ranging from custom shopify themes to PHP MySQL projects on wordpress sites.
 <br>

 ## Connect with me